-Press Releases :: Data Protection: Europeans share data online, but privacy concerns remain – new survey
+Press Release :: Data Protection: Europeans share data online, but privacy concerns remain – new survey

 (16/06/2011) Three out of four Europeans accept that revealing personal data is part of everyday life, but they are also worried about how companies – including search engines and social networks – use their information.
 These are the main conclusions of a new Eurobarometer survey on attitudes towards data protection and electronic identity, released by the European Commission today.
 The report reveals that 62% of people in the European Union give the minimum required information so as to protect their identity, while 75% want to be able to delete personal information online whenever they want to – the so-called right to be forgotten.
 There is also strong support for EU action: 90% want to have the same data protection rights across Europe.